XK9274/moonlight-app-miyoo/README.md

 ## Overview

 This project is in its early stages and has bugs.
-It is not restricted to Nvidia; you can also use AMD etc., with Sunshine.
+This is not restricted to Nvidia, you can use AMD etc with Sunshine.

 - Discord Contact: @XK user: \_xk\_
 - [FAQ](#)